EthixLucifer/may-interview-coder-withoupaywall-opensource/README.md

 - **LLM Customization**: You can easily customize the app to include other LLMs by modifying the API calls in `ProcessingHelper.ts` and related UI components.

+- **Using Text Input**: The text input field is available from app startup.
+Use it to:
+  - Add context about the problem that may not be visible in screenshots
+  - Provide additional details for debugging (error messages, specific requirements)
+  - Submit code snippets that you want analyzed alongside screenshots
+  - Press Ctrl+Enter to quickly add your text input without clicking buttons

 - **Common Issues**:
   - Run `npm run clean` before starting the app for a fresh build
   - Use Ctrl+B/Cmd+B multiple times if the window doesn't appear
   - Adjust window opacity with Ctrl+[/]/Cmd+[/] if needed
   - For macOS: ensure script has execute permissions (`chmod +x stealth-run.sh`)
   - For MCQ mode: if question extraction is inconsistent, try capturing clearer screenshots
+  - If app becomes unresponsive: use Ctrl+Alt+R/Cmd+Alt+R to restart it without exiting to terminal
+  - If text field doesn't keep focus: click it again or press Ctrl+B/Cmd+B to hide/show the window

 ## Comparison with Paid Interview Tools